Fitbit Surge Review Facts

-The entire Fitbit Surge watch face and band is made of durable, long lasting material that designed to withstand the abuse of even the most hardcore athletes.
-Dirt, mud, sweat and anything else you throw at it, this watch is tough and will keep up with any cruelty.
+The entire Fitbit Surge watch face and band is made of durable, long-lasting material that is designed to withstand the abuse of even the most hardcore athletes.
+Dirt, mud, sweat, and anything else you throw at it, this watch is tough and will keep up with any cruelty.
 However, this watch is not waterproof

 , so it’s recommended that you don’t swim with it.
-It is water resistant up to 5 ATM; however the FitBit website suggests that the Surge not be used for swimming.
+It is water resistant up to 5 ATM; however, the FitBit website suggests that the Surge is not to be used for swimming.

 The Fitbit Surge comes with a monochrome LCD touchscreen display that has a backlighting feature and measures 0.82 by 0.96 inches.
 On the sides there are three buttons, one on the left side and two on the right side that are convenient when wearing gloves.
 Most reviewers do not mind the size or the design of the face on the Surge; however, it is a bit heftier than the dimensions reveal though.
 The watch is rigid and not flexible for most of the surface area both above and below the face.
 So when wearing it on your wrist, you have to consider the watch as being nearly 2.5 inches long.
 That's not a problem for those of us that have big wrists, but if you are a smallery individual, the Surge might look more like an enormous electronic hanging on your arm.
 It also may not be as comfortable as you would like.
 While not as jazzy looking as other fitness tracking watch faces this large touch screen works smoothly and lets you easily track every statistic as it happens, which is what the watch is intended to do.